Skip to content

 • Your chemotherapy doses may need to be adjusted as chemotherapy treatments are often prescribed based on your weight.

-If you are losing weight without trying, you can find dietary information to help prevent further weight loss here.
+If you are losing weight without trying, you can find dietary information to help prevent further weight loss in our 'Coping with a small appetite' leaflet.

 What does eating well mean?